Causal classification of spatiotemporal quantum correlations

-\textbf{Framework.} Returning to the opening scenario where Alice and Bob are in their own laboratories, we label the qubits Alice and Bob each possess respectively by $A$ and $B$.
+\textbf{Framework.} Returning to Alice and Bob in their own laboratories, we label the qubits Alice and Bob each possess respectively by $A$ and $B$.
 We assume that the qubit pair is prepared in the same way in each round.
 Such a preparation scheme may be: